 Chapter 7 Bankruptcy

 A chapter 7 bankruptcy may be ideal for a homeowner who has explored other options and decided to surrender the underwater home.
 A chapter 7 will discharge liability for the mortgage, but title to the property remains in the homeowner until a foreclosure or other transfer.
 The homeowner can wipe out certain other debts at the same time, and live for free in the home while waiting for the foreclosure process to be completed.
-This can take several months or longer, allowing the homeowner to save money and find a new place to live.
+This can take several months, allowing the homeowner to save money and find a new place to live.
 Another advantage is that the homeowner will not have to worry about tax liability or owing anything for a deficiency.

-Foreclosure (No Bankruptcy)
+Foreclosure (Without Bankruptcy)

 Image: Kevin Saff